ariffnorhadi/fyp-s51445/README.md

-# Online School Registration and Quiz Management System (OSRQMS?)
+# Online School Registration and Quiz Management System (OSRQMS? :thinking:)
 A repository for Final Year Project at UMT by ariffnorhadi (s51445)

 # Kata-kata aluan